Brelee2222/About-me/README.md

-(2012)
-Hi, I am a 14 year old who likes to program in Js, Python, C++ and HTML.
+Hi, I am a guy who made a typo for in this post who accidentaly lied about his age who likes to program in Js, Python, C++ and HTML.

 I have made several programs, and two programs that I made are a [Censor bot](https://top.gg/bot/806619458184806450), and a website.
 I can solve a Rubik's cibe with an average of sub 30 secs.